 Ask: Does everyone know what’s expected of them?

 4. Learn continually.
 High-performing organizations place a premium on learning, adapting and growing.
-Don’t assume Boomers are not capable of learning new tricks.
-Don’t assume Millennials know it all because the Internet said it was so.
+They might even invest in software like a Learning Management System to help streamline the training process for both them and their employees.
+Plus, there are so many options out there now, although many believe that hosted learning management platforms are obsolete compared to SaaS LMS, so it might be worth going down the SaaS route if this is something you are interested in.
+When it come to employee learning, don’t assume Boomers are not capable of learning new tricks.
+Equally, don’t assume Millennials know it all because the Internet said it was so.
 “Knowledge,” as Miles Kington noted, “is knowing a tomato is a fruit; wisdom is not putting a tomato in a fruit salad.”

 Ask: What are we doing to encourage the best ideas from the most people?

 During a recent workshop in Washington, D.C., I was asked the question I’m always asked about generational accountability.
 There were nearly 100 people in the room in a variety of leadership roles.
 The audience appeared to be equally divided in terms of Boomers, Xers, and Millennials.

 I gave many of the responses you’ve just read.